 New York has often led the nation in responding to housing needs and concerns.
-In 1864, the New York Council of Hygiene of the Citizens Association mounted a campaign to raise housing standards.
-In 1901 New York State passed the Tenement House Law, the legislative basis for addressing the lack of light, air and space in tenements.
-In 1920, rent regulations laws were introduced in response to New York's scarcity of housing.
-The Tenement Museum at 108 Orchid Street shares history of improvements.
-Today, with a Manhattan vacancy rate of less 1%, the New York area housing market continues to be defined as operating under a housing emergency.
+In 1864 the New York Council of Hygiene of the Citizens Association mounted a campaign to raise housing standards, while in 1901 New York State passed the Tenement House Law, the legislative basis for addressing the lack of light, air and space in tenements.
+The Emergency Tenant Protection Act of 1974 states that an emergency exists if the rental vacancy rate is 5 percent or less.
+Today, with a citywide rental vacancy rate of 3 percent, the New York area housing market continues to be defined as a housing emergency.